wrondon/GPdemo/README.md

 we will try to commit into the github repository after each step (whenever possible).

-There are going to be some pending tasks, for example: Update an user entry,  Delete an entry, but then again is just the starting point for further discussions.
+There are going to be some pending tasks, for example: Update an user entry,  Delete an entry, UI Material design;  but then again it's just the starting point for further discussions.